 “Back pain sends more patients to doctors than any condition other than the common cold.
 It’s the fifth most common reason for hospitalizations and the third most common cause of surgery,” said Prevention.
 “Did you know that sitting puts 40% more pressure on your spine than standing?”

-Despite the inherent risks, sitting is a way of life for most Americans, with many hours spent at the desk sandwiched between daily commute time, and then some.
+Despite the inherent risks, sitting is a way of life for most Americans, with many hours spent at the desk at home or in the office, sandwiched between daily commuting.

 “Today, the average office worker sits for about 10 hours, first all those hours in front of the computer, plowing through e-mails, making calls or writing proposals — and eating lunch,” said the Washington Post.
 “And then all those hours of sitting in front of the TV or surfing the Web at home.”